Last

 which is in the Bibliotheque Nationale)

-- In its intense focus on the lunar
+- In its intense focus on the lunar cycle for its calendar and

-cycle for its calendar and the ubiquity of lunar symbols (lunar-based
+the ubiquity of lunar symbols (lunar-based

-further evidenced by the superstitious
+reverence is further evidenced by the superstitious

 regard paid by Muslims to times of solar or lunar eclipse,